4GeeksAcademy/learn-in-public/README.md

   The `YML` file must contain all your personal and professional information.

-  Check this template to see how a profile should look: [example.yml](https://github.com/4GeeksAcademy/4GeeksAcademy/blob/master/site/resumes/example.yml)
+  Open this template and make your profile from here: [example.yml](https://github.com/4GeeksAcademy/4GeeksAcademy/blob/master/site/resumes/example.yml)

   > 💡 Important: You should test your `YML` syntax here: https://www.yamllint.com/